 Mix It Up

 Instead of hanging all of the same projects, consider picking and choosing different works.
-A bulletin board that has a variety of paintings, writings and other crafts is interesting and will make people stop in their tracks to take a look.
+A bulletin board that has a variety of Remembrance Day art projects like paintings, writings and other crafts is interesting.
+People will stop in their tracks to take a look.

 Have your students write about how the Remembrance Day art projects were made and add them to the bulletin board.